lmdah61/Dart-Password-Generator/README.md

 # Dart Password Generator

-Combines ChatGPT with both local and online sources of random data to produce passwords that are both secure and easy to remember.
+Combines ChatGPT with multiple sources of randomness to create passwords that are both secure and easy to remember.

+Example:

+  Random word: unicorn

+  Password: ?UnicornF4rtsRainbowsAlone